xiaohan2012/graph-event-detection/README.md

 - functional test for subset of `enron.json`
 - Write the algorithm that gets A_u[i] for all nodes
+- maximum coverage algorithm

+Day 5:

+- Pickling graph is slow.
+Tried to convert node label to integer but still slow.
+- some bench mark: 30 mins for 500 nodes(find the best tree process)
+- Check overlap in the final events(no overlap)
 - Q: what do events with highest score look like? what are the top K events?

+## Week 2

+Day 1:

+- histogram(#email vs time)
+- participants(needs id2email mapping)
+- topic similarity hist(more granularity)

+Day 2:

+- Algorithm 2
 - parameter tuning(embedded task)